Guide · For sellers

 How do I sell my house in Edmonton?

 Start by hiring a licensed real estate agent who knows your area.
-They'll help you price competitively using current data — homes in Edmonton are currently selling in 38 days on average.
+They'll help you price competitively using current sales data.
 Prepare your home (declutter, clean, professional photos), list on the MLS® System, review offers, negotiate conditions, and close with a lawyer.
 The entire process typically takes 30–90 days from listing to possession.

 Is it a good time to sell a house in Edmonton?

-With 2.9 months of supply as of March 2026, Edmonton is in seller's market territory.
-Sellers are achieving 99% of asking price on average.
+It depends on market balance: below 3 months of supply is seller's territory, above 5 favours buyers.
 Spring (March–May) typically sees the most buyer activity, but winter listings face less competition.
-Check our Market Overview for the latest conditions.
+Check our Market Overview (free account) for the latest months of supply and sale-to-list ratio.

 How much does it cost to sell a house in Edmonton?